On the Circuit Diameter Conjecture: The Circuit 4-step Conjecture

 As for the step from $F_1$ to $F_2$, the crucial observation is that the triangle of $F_2$ that is incident to $F_1$ contains two vertices of $Q^+$ ($\vex$ and $\vey$) and one of $Q^-$ (assume without loss of generality that it is $\vez$).
 This means that $F_1$ cannot contain $\vew$ as well, or else $F_1$ would contain $F_2$ entirely.
 Therefore $\vew$ is the new vertex of $Q^-$ seen when moving from $F_1$ to $F_2$.

 \end{proof}

-It is important to note here that although similar, the notion of seeing a new vertex of $Q^-$ in each step is not the same as the interpretation of non-revisiting paths discussed in Section~\ref{sec:nonrevisiting}.
+Note that although similar, the notion of seeing a new vertex of $Q^-$ in each step is not the same as the interpretation of non-revisiting paths discussed in Section~\ref{sec:nonrevisiting}.
 Here we do not require that the new vertex at each step be new with respect to the entire path, just that it is a new vertex of $Q^-$ at that step.

+Figure~\ref{fig:prismatoid} illustrates a facial path from the outer facet to the inner facet in a 4-prismatoid, using a partial Schlegel diagram; observe that this is a \emph{revisiting} path since the vertex $F$ is left at the second step and then seen again in the last step.
+However this path still satisfies the condition we need, that at least one new vertex of $Q^-$ is seen \emph{at each step}: $E$ and $F$ for step 1, $D$ for step 2, $A$ for step 3, and $B$, $C$, and $F$ for step 4 (we still list $F$ here because it is a vertex of $Q^-$ but not of $F_3$, although it has already appeared in the walk before).

-Now what we will actually use is the polar result for spindles, which in turn implies the next result:
+Now we use the polar result for spindles, which in turn implies the next result:

-\begin{corollary} Let $P(u,v)=P(u)\cap P(v)\subset \R^4$ be a bounded spindle coming from the intersection of two cones $P(u), P(v)$ at $u$, respectively $v$.
-Then there is an edge walk from $u$ to $v$ such that in each step, a new facet of $P(v)$ becomes active. \end{corollary}
+\begin{corollary} Let $P(\veu,\vev)=P(\veu)\cap P(\vev)\subset \R^4$ be a bounded spindle coming from the intersection of two cones $P(\veu), P(\vev)$ at $\veu$, respectively $\vev$.
+Then there is an edge walk from $\veu$ to $\vev$ such that in each step, a new facet of $P(\vev)$ becomes active. \end{corollary}

-\begin{lemma} Let $P(u,v)=P(u)\cap P(v)\subset \R^4$ be an unbounded spindle coming from the intersection of two cones $P(u), P(v)$ at $u$, respectively $v$.
-Let further $P(v)$ be simple.
-Then there is a circuit walk of length at most $4$ from $u$ to $v$. \end{lemma}
+\begin{lemma} Let $P(\veu,\vev)=P(\veu)\cap P(\vev)\subset \R^4$ be an unbounded spindle coming from the intersection of two cones $P(\veu), P(\vev)$ at $u$, respectively $\vev$.
+Let further $P(\vev)$ be simple.
+Then there is a circuit walk of length at most $4$ from $\veu$ to $\vev$. \end{lemma}

-\begin{proof} Let $a_1,\dots,a_4$ be the outer normals of facets $F_1,\dots,F_4$ incident to $v$.
-Let further $Q_i=\{x\in \R^d: (-a_i)^Tx\leq (-a_i)^Tu\}$, informally an opposite halfspace of the one created by $F_i$, but now moved to be incident to $u_i$.
-Set $P'(u)=P(u)\cap Q$ with $Q=\bigcap\limits_{i=1}^4 Q_i$ and $P'(u,v)=P'(u)\cap P(v)$.
-Clearly, $P'(u,v)\subset P(u,v)$ is a bounded spindle with simple cone $P(v)$ so that we may apply Corollary~\ref{4spindle}.
+\begin{proof} Let $\vea_1,\dots,\vea_4$ be the outer normals of facets $F_1,\dots,F_4$ incident to $\vev$.
+Let further $Q_i=\{\vex\in \R^d: (-\vea_i)^T\vex\leq (-\vea_i)^T\veu\}$, informally an opposite halfspace of the one created by $F_i$, but now moved to be incident to $\veu_i$.
+Set $P'(\veu)=P(\veu)\cap Q$ with $Q=\bigcap\limits_{i=1}^4 Q_i$ and $P'(\veu,v)=P'(\veu)\cap P(\vev)$.
+Clearly, $P'(\veu,\vev)\subset P(\veu,\vev)$ is a bounded spindle with simple cone $P(\vev)$ so that we may apply Corollary~\ref{4spindle}.